If you have questions, not answered here or elsewhere on our web pages, send an email to hst-phd-admissions [at] mit.edu (HST PhD Admissions staff).

 - From direct observation from my peers and colleagues, HST alumni, that have entered both academia and industry, the ICM experience has prepared them in ways that may have otherwise taken years to learn in order to interact with physicians and advance translation of ideas and products...
 Medicine is a culture and knowledge base that needs to be experienced in the clinic, learning with patients, and cannot be appreciated solely in the classroom.

-HST expects that the majority of MEMP candidates will apply through MIT, using the MIT online Application for Graduate Admission.
-Note that MEMP students enrolled through MIT can work in the labs of any Harvard or MIT faculty member, including those at Harvard-affiliated hospitals.
+All MEMP candidates are required to apply through MIT, using the MIT online Application for Graduate Admission.
+Note that MEMP students enrolled through MIT can work in the labs of any Harvard or MIT faculty member, including those at Harvard-affiliated hospitals and research institutes.

-- you have a particular interest in participating in the curriculum of Harvard's interdepartmental Biophysics Program; or
+- you have a particular interest in the curriculum of Harvard's interdepartmental Biophysics Program; or

-- you are interested in doing thesis research with a Harvard SEAS faculty member on a SEAS-based project.
+- you are interested in joining the lab of a Harvard SEAS faculty member to work on a SEAS-based project.

-Candidates applying to MEMP through Harvard must be accepted by both their Harvard program and HST.
-Therefore, because admissions are extremely competitive and class sizes are small, we encourage you to also submit a MEMP application through MIT.
-This will increase your chance of admission to MEMP.
+Successful applicants to MEMP through Harvard must be accepted by both their Harvard program and HST.
 If you are accepted to MEMP through both MIT and Harvard, you can choose which offer to accept.

-MEMP PhD students admitted through MIT work in a wide variety of research areas and can work in the labs of any MIT or Harvard faculty member, including those based at the Harvard-affiliated hospitals.
+MEMP PhD students admitted through MIT work in a wide variety of research areas and can work in the labs of any MIT or Harvard faculty member, including those based at Harvard-affiliated hospitals and research institutes.
 Faculty formally affiliated with the HST program are listed at http://hst.mit.edu/faculty-research/faculty, but MEMP students are not restricted to working with these individuals.

-As part of the admissions process, promising applicants are invited to visit Cambridge for interviews and tours in late February/early March.
-At that time, applicants have many opportunities to interact with faculty and current students.
+As part of the admissions process, promising applicants are invited for interviews.
+After offers of admission have been extended, admitted candidates will have opportunities to interact with faculty and current students as part of MEMP Open House in early March.
 Due to the large number of applications, we do not encourage candidates to contact potential research mentors prior to being invited to interview.